KDE/kde-builder/doc/chapter_04/kdesrc-buildrc.md

 end global

 options kdepim
-  log-dir /custom/path/logs${_ver} # ← you can use custom variable just like a standard end options
+  log-dir /custom/path/logs${_ver} # ← you can use custom variable just like a standard one end options
 ```